godzilla-max/rose_sketch/README.md

 ## Known issues/limitations

 This demonstration is for Micro-XRCE-DDS Client TCP and UDP communication and no serial communication.
-This demonstration does not support "uxr_flash_output_streams()" API of the Micro-XRCE-DDS Client which does not receive a message when transmit a message.
+This demonstration does not support "uxr_flash_output_streams()" API of the Micro-XRCE-DDS Client which does not receive a message when transmits a message.
-Message default size used for the demonstration was 20 Byte and no message type besides "std_msgs/String" has been confirmed.
+Message default size used for the demonstration was 20 Byte and no message type other than "std_msgs/String" has been confirmed.

 ## Disclaimer